 - Each parent’s prior relationship with the child.

 - The parental abilities of the individuals seeking custody.

 - The stability of the home.

-- The parent’s acts or omissions that may indicate that the existing parent-child relationship is not a proper one.
+- The parent’s acts or omissions may indicate that the existing parent-child relationship is not a proper one.

 - Any history of abuse or neglect by one of the parents.